DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Experiments

-We use the same datasets and evaluation metrics as existing NAS works \cite{liu2018darts,cai2018path,zoph2018learning,liu2018progressive}.
-First, most experiments are conducted on CIFAR-10 \cite{krizhevsky2010convolutional}, which has $50$K training images and $10$K testing images with resolution $32 \times 32$ and from $10$ classes.
+\textbf{Experimental Settings.} We use the same datasets and evaluation metrics as existing NAS works \citep{liu2018darts,cai2018path,zoph2018learning,liu2018progressive}.
+First, most experiments are conducted on CIFAR10, which has $50$K training images and $10$K testing images with resolution $32 \times 32$, from $10$ classes.
 The color intensities of all images are normalized to $[-1, +1]$.
-During architecture search, we randomly select $5$K images from the training set as a validation set.
-To further evaluate the generalization capability, we stack the discovered optimal cell on CIFAR-10 into a deeper network, and then evaluate the classification accuracy on ILSVRC 2012 ImageNet \cite{russakovsky2015imagenet}, which consists of $1,000$ classes with $1.28$M training images and $50$K validation images.
-Here, we consider the \emph{mobile} setting where the input image size is $224 \times 224$ and the number of multiply-add operations is less than 600M.
+During the architecture search, we randomly select $5$K images from the training set as a validation set.
+To further evaluate the generalization capability, we stack the optimal cells discovered on CIFAR10 into a deeper network, and then evaluate the classification accuracy on ILSVRC 2012 ImageNet, which consists of $1,000$ classes with $1.28$M training images and $50$K validation images.
+Here, we consider the \emph{mobile} setting, where the input image size is $224 \times 224$ and the number of multiply-add operations is less than 600M.

-In the search process, we consider a total of $L=6$ cells in the network, where the reduction cells are inserted in the second and the third layers, with $M = 4$ internal nodes in each cell.
+In the search process, we consider a total of $L=6$ cells in the network, where the reduction cells are inserted in the second and the third layers, with $M = 4$ nodes in each cell.
 The search epoch correlates to the estimating epoch $T$.
-In our experiment, we set $T = 3$, so the network is trained less than 150 epochs, with a batch size of 512 (due to the shallow network and few operation samplings), and an initial channels of $16$.
-We use SGD with momentum to optimize the network weights $W$, with an initial learning rate of $0.025$ (annealed down to zero following a cosine schedule), a momentum of 0.9, and a weight decay of $3 \times 10^{-4}$.
+In our experiment, we set $T = 3$, so the network is trained for less than $100$ epochs, with a batch size of $512$, and $16$ initial channels.
+We use SGD to optimize the network weights $W$, with an initial learning rate of $0.025$ ({annealed down to zero following a Cosine schedule}), a momentum of 0.9, and a weight decay of $3 \times 10^{-4}$.
 The learning rate of category parameters is set to $0.01$.
-The search takes only $1.5$ GPU hours with only one Tesla V100 on CIFAR-10.
+The search takes only $1.8$ GPU hours with one Tesla V100 on CIFAR10.